cpsughrue/gsoc_proposal/README.md

 ---
 ## Project Priorities

-Initial development will focus on parallel Unix builds using traditional Clang modules and C++ standard modules.
-The section on `Future Work` discusses additional development that is out of scope for GSoC but will take place later down the road.
+During the initial phase of development, the primary focus will be on parallel builds for Unix systems using both traditional Clang modules and C++ standard modules.
+In the `Future Work` section, I outline future development plans that extend beyond the scope of GSoC.

 ---
 ## Project Details